 - the ability to work in multicultural and multidisciplinary teams in contexts that are often complex and isolated, requiring strict respect for the local culture and security rules in force.

-Several MSF missions specifically need critical care doctors.
+Several MSF missions specifically need intensivists.

 They are in charge of patients in severe or unstable condition.